DynoRobotics/VirtualRehearsalRoom/Docs/Virtaul Rehearsal Room/Getting Started Instructions/Importing a Full Body avatar from Mixamo.md

-![[Pasted image 20230523164342.png]]We have tried to make using characters from https://www.mixamo.com/ for Full Body tracking as easy as possible, but there is one tweak that is needed for them to work well as a VR character.
+![[Pasted image 20230523164342.png]]We have tried to make it as easy as possible to use characters from https://www.mixamo.com/ for Full Body tracking, but there is one tweak that is needed for them to work well as a VR character.
-More specifically, we need to make sure that the head is invisible for the person that is controlling the character.
-To make this possible we need the mesh for the head to be separate from the mesh for the rest of the body.
-This is unfortunately not the case for many Maximo characters.
+We need to make sure that the head is invisible for the person that is controlling the character.
+To make this possible we need the mesh for the head to be separated from the mesh for the rest of the body.
+This is unfortunately not the case out of the boc for many Maximo characters.

 Splitting the mesh up is a relatively simple operation in 3d programs like Blender (https://www.blender.org/download/).
 I will give a quick example of how to do it in Blender here.